 Some employers manage the payment of the annual fee on your behalf, but do check with your employer to make sure that this is the case, as it’s your responsibility to ensure the fee is paid to AMTRA.

 You must act in a professional manner including acting in accordance with the Veterinary Medicines Regulations and the Code of Practice issued under them by the Secretary of State.
-If the Code changes in a way which changes the obligations of SQPs, AMTRA will provide an updated copy to all AMTRA SQPs.
+If the Code changes in a way which changes the obligations of RAMAs, AMTRA will provide an updated copy to all AMTRA RAMAs.

 |You must keep yourself up to date, including undertaking at least the minimum prescribed amount of Continuous Professional Development.
 It is important that you understand your CPD obligations once qualified: please read the document “Frequently asked questions about the AMTRA CPD scheme” enclosed with your training manual and available on the AMTRA website.|